Elimination Chamber (2022): SmackDown

 On the following episode of SmackDown, Universal Champion Roman Reigns and WWE Champion Brock Lesnar had a contract signing for their Winner Takes All match at WrestleMania 38.
-During the segment, it was announced that the match would also be a Championship Unification match, which WWE began billing as "The Biggest WrestleMania Match of All-Time".
+During the segment, it was announced that the match would also be a championship unification match, which WWE began billing as "The Biggest WrestleMania Match of All-Time".

 Also on SmackDown, The Viking Raiders (Erik and Ivar) attacked SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso) backstage, stating they wanted their title match since they did not actually get to have their match at Elimination Chamber.
 They received their championship match the following week where The Usos retained.

 A rematch between Drew McIntyre and Madcap Moss was scheduled for the following SmackDown, but it was changed to McIntyre vs. Happy Corbin.
 This was a trick as Corbin and Moss attacked McIntyre before the match, leading to McIntyre facing Moss, which McIntyre won.
 On March 3, a match between McIntyre and Corbin was scheduled for WrestleMania 38.

-While Naomi joined forces with Sasha Banks in setting their sights at the WWE Women's Tag Team Championship, Ronda Rousey continued her rivalry with Sonya Deville and SmackDown Women's Champion Charlotte Flair.
+While Naomi joined forces with Sasha Banks in setting their sights on the WWE Women's Tag Team Championship, Ronda Rousey continued her rivalry with Sonya Deville and SmackDown Women's Champion Charlotte Flair.
 Rousey expressed her intentions to be a role model for her daughter, but was interrupted by Flair.
 Deville attacked Rousey from behind and Flair joined the beatdown, only for Rousey to gain the upper hand.
 A match between Rousey and Deville was scheduled for the following week, which Rousey won.
-After the match, Flair, who was on guest commentary during the match, called Rousey a "one-trick pony."
+After the match, Flair, who was on guest commentary during the match, called Rousey a "one-trick pony".
 Rousey responded by applying the Ankle lock on Flair to force a submission and send Flair retreating.